rahmiabi/knights-of-flavor-country/README.md

 # Task Force Redmond
 Edging to freedom one day at a time...

+The nightmare team of CSCI41 made up of
   - Scrum Lord/Project Manager: Rahmi Abi-Rached
   - JJK Curse Lord: Julian Laxamana
   - Spiderman/Thread Lord: Jack Jackson